corda/corda/docs/source/tutorial-contract.rst

 Commands
 --------

-The logic for a contract may vary depending on what stage of a lifecycle it is automating.
-So it can be useful to pass additional data into the contract code that isn't represented by the states which exist permanently in the ledger.
+The validation logic for a contract may vary depending on what stage of a state's lifecycle it is automating.
+So it can be useful to pass additional data into the contract code that isn't represented by the states which exist permanently in the ledger, in order to clarify intent of a transaction.

 For this purpose we have commands.
 Often they don't need to contain any data at all, they just need to exist.
 A command is a piece of data associated with some *signatures*.
 By the time the contract runs the signatures have already been